felipecastilla/confluence-to-google-drive-migration/README.md

 - `ATLASSIAN_EXPORT_PATH` — folder containing the HTML export bundle (defaults to `confluence-export`).
 - `ATLASSIAN_DOWNLOAD_PATH` — target directory for downloaded `.doc` files (defaults to `downloaded-pages`).
 - `ATLASSIAN_OUTPUT_PATH` — final structured output directory (defaults to `output`).
+- `LIBREOFFICE_CONVERSION_CONCURRENCY` — optional maximum number of parallel LibreOffice conversions.
+Defaults to the number of
+  CPU cores detected by Node.js, but the value will never exceed that CPU count.

 ## Programmatic usage